Deliver “Delight and Passion” to people

 However, I personally don't rely on the company's name, and I work with the desire to be able to make a living using my own skills at any time.
 I think that a company will be stronger if there are more employees who work with that kind of mindset."

-While feeling attached to NOMURA, Yoshida is conscious of wanting to have an independent career.
-He describes the atmosphere at the company as follows:
+While feeling an attachment to NOMURA Co.,Ltd., Yoshida is also conscious of pursuing an independent career.
+He describes the company's atmosphere as follows:

-Yoshida: "When concept design, people tend to think about it first, then create concept design, but we have many designers who say, 'Draw first, think while you use your hands,' and they had a big influence on me when I first joined the company.
-So I think active people and people who are quick on their feet are a good fit for our company."
+Yoshida: "People tend to think that when you concept design, you think it through in your head first and then create concept design.
+However, at our company, we have many designers who believe in 'drawing first, thinking as you go,' and I myself was greatly influenced by them when I first joined the company.
+So, I think that active people and those who are quick on their feet would be a good fit for our company."

 Yoshida also reflects on his own future prospects.